-Unlimited wash programs are relatively hard to find where I live, but are a great value if you like the convenience of a tunnel wash and don’t have a very high-end vehicle you’re worried about.
+Unlimited wash programs are relatively hard to find where I live but are a great value if (a) you like the convenience of a tunnel wash and (b) don’t have a very high-end vehicle you’re worried about.

 If your car is past the point of looking absolutely factory perfect on the outside, they are a good option if you are on a busy schedule, and a lot cheaper than hiring a mobile detailer.

-You don’t want to wash your car too often (like every day), as this can lead to increased risk of wearing through your car’s clear coat, leaving scratches, and fading trim pieces.
+You don’t want to wash your car too often (like every day), as this can lead to an increased risk of wearing through your car’s clear coat, leaving scratches, and fading trim pieces.